10 Best Herbal Teas For Dental Plaque

 cinnamomum verum tea

-Cinnamomum verum, commonly known as true cinnamon, has been traditionally used in herbal teas for its potential benefits in oral health.
+Cinnamomum verum, commonly known as true cinnamon, has been traditionally used in herbal teas for its potential benefits in oral health, particularly in reducing dental plaque.

 3. Eucalyptus globulus